-In nature photography, when you often need to isolate your object from the background, the telephoto lens is your best option.
+When you often need to isolate your object from the background in nature photography, the telephoto lens is your best option.
 Not only does it produce a very shallow depth of field but it allows zooming in from a large distance.

 c) Get closer to the subject